Virgin Galactic tourism rocket ship reaches space in test

 At the start of the test flight, a special jet carrying the Virgin Space Ship Unity flew to an altitude near 43,000 feet (13,100 meters) before releasing the craft.
 The spaceship ignited its rocket engine and it quickly hurtled upward and out of sight of viewers on the ground.
 The spaceship reached Mach 2.9, nearly three times the speed of sound.

-The two test pilots — Mark "Forger" Stucky and former NASA astronaut Rick "CJ" Sturckow — will be awarded commercial astronaut wings, said Federal Aviation Administration official Bailey Edwards.
+The two test pilots — Mark "Forger" Stucky and former NASA astronaut Rick "CJ" Sturckow — will be awarded commercial astronaut wings, Federal Aviation Administration official Bailey Edwards said.

 "It was a great flight and I can't wait to do it again," said Sturckow, who flew on the space shuttle four times.